lake-wg/authz/draft-selander-lake-authz.md

 CRED_R is a CWT Claims Set (CCS, {{RFC8392}}) containing the public authentication key of the authenticator PK_V encoded as a COSE_Key in the 'cnf' claim, see Section 3.5.2 of {{I-D.ietf-lake-edhoc}}.

 ID_CRED_R contains the CCS with 'kccs' as COSE header_map, see Section 9.6 of {{I-D.ietf-lake-edhoc}}.
-The Sig_or_MAC_2 field calculated using the private key corresponding to PK_V is either signature or MAC depending on EDHOC method.
+The Signature_or_MAC_2 field calculated using the private key corresponding to PK_V is either a signature or a MAC depending on EDHOC method.

 #### Processing in U